AURICLEworksROBOTICS/CEREINTELLECT/README.md

 -----------------codes are incomplete-------------------------------------
 ---------------------------------------------------------------------------------
-this read me code will be deleted soon
+this read me code will be deleted soon and code will be attached with this repository !